 How can I allowlist the DigitalOcean metrics agent with my firewall?

-If you are using DigitalOcean’s Cloud Firewall, you need to create firewall rules that allow all outgoing IPv4 and IPv6 HTTP/HTTPS traffic through ports 80 and 443.
+If you use a DigitalOcean Cloud Firewall, add outbound IPv4 and IPv6 rules that allow traffic on ports 80 and 443.

 My firewalls are not working correctly